Healthy Recipes Blog

 Instructions

-Divide the ground beef into eight equal portions.
+Divide the ground beef into eight portions.
 Flatten each portion and place a cheese square in the center.
+Wrap the beef around the cheese and shape it into a ball, making sure the cheese is completely enclosed.

 Placing cheese inside the meat.